pavelbel/smcol_saves_utility/README.md

 ## SAV file structure outline in JSON format
 It is stored in the _smcol_sav_struct.json_ file.
 The structure itself was copied from [viceroy](https://github.com/hegemogy/viceroy) project and adapted to JSON format.
 Thanks to [**eb4x**](https://github.com/eb4x) and [**hegemogy**](https://github.com/hegemogy) for their great and thorough work!

-Some additions were made:
+Some additions were made by me:
 - Warehouse Expansion level info was correctly mapped (byte 0x95 in colony record).
 - Profession field value for Treasure unit is its gold amount (x100), i.e. 0x32 = 50d = 5000 gold.
 - Artillery/ship 'damaged' flag discovered.
 Now we can *repair* artillery! (for a price in wood and tools of course)
 - Colony "external" population and fortification values mapped.
-These values represent how a colony is seen by other nations (Player and AIs) on their maps.
+These values represent how a colony is seen by other nations (Player and AIs) on their maps (fog of war)
+- cheats_enabled flag: whether cheats menu is enabled (Alt+WIN)
+- tile_selection_mode flag: when no unit is selected and the square cursor is blinking
+- prime_resource_seed field: value responsible for prime resources sites placement.
+Its mechanic is still unknown
+- unknown_map38a and unknown_map38b - two unknown fields somehow related to map.

 ### _smcol_sav_struct.json_ file structure
 It is a [dictionary](https://en.wikipedia.org/wiki/Associative_array).
 Each entry of it is itself a dictionary too.